 - Property factor fraction: Add together the value of property in Utah attributable to economic activities that are classified in an excluded NAICS code.
 Divide this number by the value of all property in Utah.
-Exclude property from this calculation if the property may be attributed to economic activities in both included NAICS codes and excluded NAICS codes. - Payroll factor fraction: Add together the amount of payroll in Utah attributable to economic activities that are classified in an excluded NAICS code.
+Remove property from this calculation if the property is attributable to economic activities in both excluded NAICS codes and non-excluded NAICS codes. - Payroll factor fraction: Add together the amount of payroll in Utah attributable to economic activities that are classified in an excluded NAICS code.
 Divide this number by the total amount of payroll in Utah.
-A taxpayer engaged in activities in an excluded NAICS code must exclude an individual's payroll from the calculation of the payroll factor fraction if the individual's payroll may be attributed to economic activities in both included NAICS and excluded NAICS codes or to providing management, information technology, finance, accounting, legal or human resource services.
+A taxpayer engaged in activities in an excluded NAICS code must remove an individual's payroll from this calculation of the payroll factor fraction if the individual's payroll may be attributed to economic activities in both excluded NAICS codes and NAICS codes that are not excluded, or to providing management, information technology, finance, accounting, legal or human resource services.

 Add the property and payroll factor fractions and divide that sum by two.
 If either the property factor fraction or payroll factor fraction has a denominator of zero, or is otherwise excluded, divide by one.
-If the average is greater than .50, you are an optional apportionment taxpayer.
+If the average is greater than 50 percent, you are an optional apportionment taxpayer.

-Optional apportionment taxpayers may calculate the apportionment fraction using either the equally-weighted three factor formula (Schedule J, Part 1) or the double-weighted sales factor formula (Schedule J, Part 2).
+Optional apportionment taxpayers may calculate the apportionment fraction using either the equally-weighted three factor formula (Schedule J, Part 1) or the phased-in sales factor formula (Schedule J, Part 2).